Case Study #1

 What Was Wrong

-• File structure and permissions were not preserved correctly
+• File structure and permissions needed for normal operations

 Corrective Work